-We have a Long Now Seminar App for iPhone, iPad and Apple TV which is free to download and share.
+Though there is a third party Long Now Seminar App for iPhone, iPad and Apple TV, it is no longer supported as of 02017.

 Tickets to the Seminars are $15 for the public.
 Long Now Members can reserve two complimentary tickets to most Seminars, depending on availability.

 Yes.
 Long Now Foundation Members now have a way to interact with our Seminars About Long-term Thinking from anywhere in the world with an internet connection.
 Using time and bandwidth donated by Stream Guys (thanks!), we’re able to provide live streaming audio of the speaker’s talk.
 Additionally, a service called CoverItLive allows us to share the presentation slides and provide a forum to discuss the lecture in real-time with other Members.
 Through this interface, Members can also submit questions for the speaker and follow discussion of the event on Twitter.